 Gaurav Shinde

 Hi, I'm Gaurav.
 I am a PhD student at University of Maryland, Baltimore County advised by Prof. Nirmalya Roy.
-My research focuses on multi-agent systems, with a particular emphasis on addressing challenges in contested environments.
+My research focuses on embodied AI and collaborative perception for robotic systems.

 Previously, I worked as a Research Assistant at MiCoSys Lab with Prof. Saptarshi Sengupta, where I developed deep learning techniques for predicting the remaining useful life of lithium-ion batteries.